News Europe/H2020 at AMU

 - CYCLOCARB, worn by Olivier Cartapanis with Laurence Vidal from CEREGE as supervisor.

-3. Summary of AMU's internal "Europe" training courses in the first half of 2020
+3. Summary of AMU's internal "Europe" training courses in the 1st half of 2020

-- Participating in the European Research and Innovation Programme and adopting the right reflexes at AMU: Towards the Horizon Europe Programme (4 hours, remotely)
+- Participating in the European Research and Innovation Programme and adopting the right reflexes at AMU: Towards the Horizon Europe Programme (4 hours, at a distance

 4-hour session in video, limited to 10 people.